Specnote

 Why connect your code

-That said, connecting your code makes three things noticeably stronger.
+Connecting your code makes three things noticeably stronger.

 • Re-verification gets smarter.
 It re-checks only the parts of the code that changed, so you don't have to verify everything from scratch every time.